-- That instances of any form of bullying are reduced and eradicated. - To establish appropriate ways of tackling bullying and providing support for those involved. - To ensure that all students, staff, and parents are aware of this policy and fulfil their roles and responsibilities. - Every child is included and supported through equality of opportunity and anti-discriminatory practice. - That everyone across the school community understands that bullying is unacceptable. - Both those who are bullied and who bully will be treated in a supportive and fair manner. - That everyone understands the harmful effects of bullying. - That everyone is aware that school are committed to tackling any form of bullying.
+- Instances of any form of bullying are reduced and eradicated. - To establish appropriate ways of tackling bullying and providing support for those involved. - To ensure that all students, staff, and parents are aware of this policy and fulfil their roles and responsibilities. - Every child is included and supported through equality of opportunity and anti-discriminatory practice. - Everyone across the school community understands that bullying is unacceptable. - Both those who are bullied and who bully will be treated in a supportive and fair manner. - That everyone understands the harmful effects of bullying. - Everyone is aware that school are committed to tackling any form of bullying.